htcondor/htcondor/docs/version-history/development-release-series-89.rst

   to overlook the trailing slash when cutting a pasting from a browser.
   :ticket:`7557`

+- All of the Python scripts distributed with HTCondor have been upgraded to run under Python 3.
+  :ticket:`7698`
+  :ticket:`7844`
+  :ticket:`7872`

 Bugs Fixed:

 -  Fixed a bug that could cause the *condor_schedd* to abort if a SUBMIT_REQUIREMENT